Intuitive Shape Editing in Latent Space

 Note that this is the same decoder architecture as DeepSDF \cite{park2019deepsdf}.
 In total, our network had $4.5$ million parameters.
-For all layers, except the actual output layers and the layers that produce style, residual, and handles, we used a LeakyReLU \cite{zhang2017dilated} as non-linearity.\\ \paragraph{Training and mesh extraction} All networks are trained using the ADAM-W optimizer\cite{kingma2014adam, DBLP:journals/corr/abs-1711-05101} with AMSGrad\cite{reddi2019convergence}, weight decay rate of $0.005$ on the main network, batch size 16, no weight decay on the canonicalizer, learning rate $0.001$, tuned down to $0.0002$ after 500 epochs, and otherwise default parameters.
+For all layers, except the actual output layers and the layers that produce style, residual, and handles, we used a LeakyReLU \cite{zhang2017dilated} as non-linearity.\\ \paragraph*{Training and mesh extraction} All networks are trained using the ADAM-W optimizer\cite{kingma2014adam}\cite{DBLP:journals/corr/abs-1711-05101} with AMSGrad\cite{reddi2019convergence}, weight decay rate of $0.005$ on the main network, batch size 16, no weight decay on the canonicalizer, learning rate $0.001$, tuned down to $0.0002$ after 500 epochs, and otherwise default parameters.
 We found that the networks were fairly robust regarding adaptations of the parameters and the varying domains of the shape collections used.
 No form of normalisation was used.
 All examples seen in this paper have been trained for 3 days on a single GeForce RTX 2080 Ti, resulting in between 1000 and 2300 epochs, depending on the shape collection.
 Training for longer periods of time did not show any significant improvements.\\ We extract all examples in this work by using marching cubes at a resolution of $200$ with a level of $0$ to $0.05$, depending on how filigree the output is.
 For example, thin parts like airplane wings rarely have a sample directly inside them.
 This results in the SDF at times never reaching to zero (or below).
 Using a level slightly larger than zero then yields a less fringed output.